jebin2/JellyJump/project_implementation_guides_for_llm/player/phase33-format-conversion.md

 - Prevent modal close during conversion

 ### Feature 5: Add to Playlist
-**Purpose**: Optionally add converted video to playlist
+**Purpose**: Optionally add converted/processed video to playlist

 **Requirements**:
 - Checkbox: "Add to playlist after conversion" (checked by default)
+- **CRITICAL**: This checkbox ONLY controls the NEW processed video
+- **CRITICAL**: The original source video ALWAYS remains in the playlist (never removed or affected)
-- If checked: Insert converted video below source video in playlist
+- If checked: Insert processed video below source video in playlist
   - Generate new playlist item with:
-  - Filename: `{original-name}-converted.{ext}`
+    - Filename: `{original-name}-converted.{ext}` (or `-compressed.{ext}` for size reduction)
     - Extract metadata using MediaBunny Input
     - Generate thumbnail
     - Mark as new (visual indicator or animation)
+  - Both original and processed videos now in playlist
+- If unchecked:
+  - Do NOT add processed video to playlist
+  - Original source video remains in playlist (unchanged)
-- If unchecked: Never add to playlist, download button shown
+  - Download button shown for processed file
-- Show "Download" button after conversion completes
+- Show "Download" button after processing completes (regardless of checkbox state)
-- User clicks button to download converted file
+- User clicks button to download processed file

 ### Feature 6: Download Button
 **Purpose**: Allow user to download converted video